-- Open card sorting – where participants sort cards into categories and label each category themselves in a way they deem most accurate.
+Where participants sort cards into categories and label each category themselves in a way they deem most accurate.

 Instead, it is used to evaluate how well an existing category framework supports the content.

-- Hybrid card sorting – a combination of open and closed card sorting.
+A combination of open and closed card sorting.

 Conducting a card sort